kitnil/awesome/README.md

 - [twitchy](https://github.com/BasioMeusPuga/twitchy) - CLI streamlink wrapper for twitch.tv
 - [termdown](https://github.com/trehn/termdown) - Countdown timer and stopwatch in your terminal
 - [polymorphable](https://github.com/makrohn/polymorphable) - A total conversion, orthographic game based on Clint Bellanger's FLARE
-- [pulseeffects](https://github.com/wwmm/pulseeffects) - Limiter, compressor, reverberation, equalizer and auto volume effects for Pulseaudio applications
-- [vidcutter](https://github.com/ozmartian/vidcutter) - snap package available @ snapcraft store... see below for more details...  latest release: 5.5.0
+- [vidcutter](https://github.com/ozmartian/vidcutter) - v6.0.0 released as flatpak available from Flathub (https://www.flathub.org) store... v6.0.0 release for all platforms and Linux distros coming soon! ... snap package available @ snapcraft store... see below for more details...  latest release: 5.5.0
 - [pylint](https://github.com/PyCQA/pylint) - A Python source code analyzer which looks for programming errors, helps enforcing a coding standard and sniffs for some code smells
 - [ptf](https://github.com/trustedsec/ptf) - The Penetration Testers Framework (PTF) is a way for modular support for up-to-date tools.
 - [social-engineer-toolkit](https://github.com/trustedsec/social-engineer-toolkit) - The Social-Engineer Toolkit (SET) repository from TrustedSec - All new versions of SET will be deployed here.